Plasma Arc Welding (PAW) Explained

 Normally, a tungsten electrode is used in TIG welding to strike an arc between the torch and the workpiece.
 The plasma process works similarly but uses a different setup in its welding torch.
 The constricted nozzle design allows electrons to move at high velocities.
 This ionises the gas, creating a plasma jet with a high heat concentration, offering deeper penetration.

 As plasma welding offers greater precision than TIG welding, it has a smaller heat-affected zone which is perfect for creating narrower welds.
 Ideally, plasma welding is a better choice than TIG welding, as it is an evolution of the latter.
-The technology behind its equipment allows it to run with lower current demand, better arc stability which leads to better stand-off distance, and better tolerances if the arc length is changed.
+The technology behind its equipment allows it to run with lower current demand, and better arc stability which leads to better stand-off distance, and better tolerances if the arc length is changed.

 TIG welding however is a simpler method due to the complex parameters available for plasma gas welding.
 An operator would need extra training in order to transition from the already advanced TIG welding to PAW.
 And last, TIG welding equipment is cheaper and requires less maintenance than plasma arc welding’s sensitive and complex torch.